Moray and Wolf Eels: Intriguing and Surprising Fish Facts

 They've got faces only a mother could love.— Scott Reid from the Monterey Bay Aquarium

 - Wolf eels are orange-brown as juveniles but are grey or sometimes brown as adults.
 The skin often has spots of a darker colour, which may be outlined in a lighter colour.
 The scales are invisible.
-They are tiny and are embedded in the skin.
+They are tiny and embedded in the skin.

 - The fish may reach eight feet in length, but most animals are about six feet long.
 They weigh up to around forty pounds.

-- Wolf eels are usually nocturnal, but they may emerge from their den to eat during the day as well.
-They feed on crustaceans, mussels, clams, snails, sea urchins, sand dollars and occasionally fish.
+- The fish feed on crustaceans, mussels, clams, snails, sea urchins, sand dollars, and occasionally other fish.
 They crush their prey with their strong jaws.

 Wolf eels generally mate for life, although there may be exceptions to this rule.
 The female may share her den with her mate.
 Females reproduce for the first time between four and seven years of age.
 During courtship, the male butts his head against the female's abdomen.
 The female lays up to ten thousand eggs.
-The male releases sperm on top of the eggs to fertlize them.
+The male releases sperm on top of the eggs to fertilize them.

 The parents take turns protecting the developing eggs by curling their bodies around them.
 Sometimes the females curls around the eggs and the male curls around her.
 The female rotates the eggs periodically to ensure that they remain oxygenated.

 The eggs hatch after about four months.
 The larvae that emerge are left on their own to swim with the plankton in the ocean.
-Eventually the maturing youngsters settle on the ground and enter a den.
+Eventually, the maturing youngsters settle on the ground and enter a den.
 Wolf eels have lived for more than twenty years in captivity.

 © 2012 Linda Crampton